hoxfon/react-native-twilio-programmable-voice/README.md

 Setup GCM or FCM

 You must download the file `google-services.json` from the Firebase console.
-It contains keys and settings for all your Application under Firebase.
-This library uses it to read the resource `senderID` for registering for remote GCM.
+It contains keys and settings for all your applications under Firebase.
+This library obtains the resource `senderID` for registering for remote GCM from that file.

 ## iOS Installation